SFAI is transforming the historic Herbst Pavilion at Fort Mason Center for Arts & Culture.

-SFAI is transforming historic Herbst Pavilion at Fort Mason Center for Arts & Culture, located on the northern waterfront just one mile from the 800 Chestnut Street campus, into a hub for graduate artist studios and public engagement.
-The new Graduate Center will open in Fall 2017.
+Opening Fall 2017, the new campus located on the northern waterfront just one mile from the 800 Chestnut Street campus and a hub for SFAI's graduate programs, artist studios, and public engagement.

-As brought to life by Leddy Maytum Stacy Architects, the Graduate Center is a 67,000-square-foot space with a new mezzanine level.
+As brought to life by Leddy Maytum Stacy Architects, the campus is a 67,000-square-foot space with a new mezzanine level.
 It will offer:

-The Graduate Center at Pier 2 will replace SFAI’s existing studios in the Dogpatch neighborhood.
+The new campus at FMCAC will replace SFAI’s existing studios and facilities in the Dogpatch neighborhood.
 The project is supported by Making History: The Campaign for San Francisco Art Institute.

 About Fort Mason Center for Arts & Culture